RollingHog/civ5_NAT_fixer.node.js/README.md

-# NAT fixer for Sid Meier’s Civilization V
+# NAT fixer for "Sid Meier’s Civilization V"
 Fixes **Sid Meier’s Civilization V** (Civ5) and **Civilization: Beyond Earth** multiplayer "turn doesn't end" problem (when playing on LAN?) and one of players is behind the NAT

 Here